 CEBU CITY TOURS

-To maximize your time in Cebu City and to see all of the sites on the first day, I recommend booking a guided city tour online in advance with Klook.
+To maximize your time in Cebu City and to see all of the sites on the first day, I recommend booking a guided city tour online in advance with Viator.

 WHERE TO STAY IN CEBU

-Cebu City has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in the city to fit the needs of budget backpackers, luxury travelers, and everyone in between.
+Cebu City has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in the city.

 See the list of accommodations below that I personally recommend.